pengwubj/hw_interview_questions/README.md

   cycle.
 * __missing_duplicated_word__ Answer to detect the value of a non-duplicated integer in a state table containing duplicated entries.
+* __multiply_by_21__ Answer to demonstrate how a constant value can be efficiently multiplied against a randomized vector.

 ## Disclaimer
 Contributions are welcome however please consider that the current project